Verrucae and Warts are one of life’s frustrations; they can often be stubborn and non-responsive to treatment.

-This form of treatment can be uncomfortable during the procedure, combining the use of local anesthesia is an option.
+This form of treatment can be uncomfortable during the procedure, combining the use of local anaesthesia is an option.
 Repeated freezing avoids the need to freeze deeply thus minimising scarring.

 Salicylic acid is one of the most common forms of treatment, many of the over the counter Verruca and wart preparations contain Salicylic acid in low dosages.
-It is an effective treatment for warts and verrucas, with evidence reporting around and 80% success rate, again with repeated applications.
+It is an effective treatment, with evidence reporting around and 80% success rate, again with repeated applications.

-Over the counter, preparations are useful as a first start to treatment.
+Over the counter, preparations are a good starting place to treatment.
 Within the clinic, Salicylic acid is used at a higher strength from what can be purchased from over the counter.

 The number of treatments depends upon the size and location of the lesion.
-It is a relatively pain-free treatment option, however, involves keeping the foot dry for periods and often more treatment applications are requires
+It is a relatively pain-free treatment option, however, involves keeping the foot dry for 3 to 4 days, and often more treatment applications are required.

 Other acids such a Silver Nitrate are used.

 This is a good treatment for children, as involves sticking duct or zinc oxide tape over the site.
 This method occludes and starves the verrucae of oxygen; the tape is kept on all the time and changed following bathing.

 This treatment is a relatively new addition and with good outcomes reported.
-This involves piercing the verruca multiple times under a local anesthetic to create an immune system response.
+This involves piercing the verruca multiple times under a local anaesthetic to create an immune system response.
 Minimal pain is generally reported after, but taking a painkiller is recommended.

 After the treatment, it can take around four weeks to notice any significant change.
 This technique has an approximate 70% success rate.